spantaleev/matrix-docker-ansible-deploy/docs/maintenance-migrating.md

 ## Create `matrix` user and group on the new server

-After updating `inventory/hosts` file, run the command below to create the `matrix` user and group on the new server:
+After updating `inventory/hosts` file, run the command below on your local computer to create the `matrix` user and group on the new server:

 ```sh
 ansible-playbook -i inventory/hosts setup.yml --tags=setup-system-user